BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/crud_server.md

 **Models** are constructors built using the schema by enforcing the data structure defined there.
 It creates a collection based on the provided name.
 Instances of models are called *documents*.

 Below, we define our model and set it to the variable name "Robot" by calling the mongoose method `.model()`.
-We pass to it the name of the collection the model is for (robots), and the schema we want the model to use (robotSchema).
+We pass to it the name of the collection the model is for (`'robots'`), and the schema we want the model to use (`robotSchema`).

 Here our model name is `Robots`.
 It uses the `robotSchema` from above.